MMACS11DC1-2025/class-exercises-JaydenWong754/6.7/README.md

 My program works fully as intended, fullfilling all of the code's requirements.
 It processes the image, evaluate its alive score, prints the top 5 results, and allows the user to search an image for its alive percent.

+something "advanced" I tried to incorporate was weighing green pixels over 210 to have a extra weight of 1.2 percent, rewarding lawns with brighter greener grass to shine.

+CODE PERFORMANCE ANALYSIS
+- not done, as it wont let me run it on my laggy computer and its 2:30 am -will get done asap
+-computer keeps crashing